Extending the Healing Touch

 Public Private Partnership to Provide Primary Healthcare Services

-RCHS forged a Public Private Partnership with the government in the state of Punjab, India and introduced 10 mobile healthcare vans under the banner of “Ranbaxy Sanjeevan Swasthya Seva” to strengthen healthcare services in the province.
+RCHS forged a Public Private Partnership with the government in the state of Punjab, India and introduced 10 mobile healthcare vans under the banner of “Ranbaxy Sanjeevan Swasthya Seva” to strengthen healthcare services in the province in 2010.

-The main objective of this programme is to provide free need-based primary healthcare services, including prevention and detection of cancer of the cervix, breast and oral cavity.
-Managed by a team of doctors and paramedics, these vans cover a population of about 325,000 in 98 villages in the districts of Mansa, Bathinda, Muktsar, Nawanshehar and Mohali.
+The main objective of this programme that concluded in 2016 was to provide free need-based primary healthcare services, including prevention and detection of cancer of the cervix, breast and oral cavity.
+Managed by a team of doctors and paramedics, these vans covered a population of about 325,000 in 98 villages in the districts of Mansa, Bathinda, Muktsar, Nawanshehar and Mohali.